 Farmers grew (and still do) what the land and location would offer the best and healthiest yields.
 The corn brought by the English died fast due to rust and blight.
 So healthy corn crops, grown in different regions and with different characteristics are why Southern cornbread has no sugar, and northern cornbread does.
 Sweet corn vs. Not so Sweet Corn.

-You can if you desire, swirl the raspberry jam into the cornbread batter, or serve it on the side as I do.
-You cannot beat the moistness of this cornbread and even though it’s on the sweet side, I still like to have it with a meal.
-Especially with smoked ham and slow cooked green beans.
+You can if you desire, swirl the raspberry jam into the cornbread batter, or serve it on the side.
+You cannot beat the moistness of this cornbread and even though it's on the sweet side.
+Always enjoyable with a meal.
+Especially with smoked ham and slow-cooked green beans.

 Sweet Northern Cornbread